ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/host_memory.rst

 generally not recommended for performance, as it can force the data to traverse the host-device interconnect such as PCIe, which is much slower than the on-device bandwidth.

-Advantage of pinned memory is the improved transfer times between host and device.
-For transfer operations, such as :cpp:func:`hipMemcpy` or :cpp:func:`hipMemcpyAsync`, using pinned memory instead of pageable memory on host can lead to a three times improvement in bandwidth.
+The advantage of pinned memory is the improved transfer time between host and device.
+For transfer operations, such as :cpp:func:`hipMemcpy` or :cpp:func:`hipMemcpyAsync`, using pinned memory instead of pageable memory on the host can lead to a three times improvement in bandwidth.

 The disadvantage of pinned memory is the reduced availability of RAM for other processes, which can negatively impact the overall performance of the host.